Fawlty22/Fawlty22/README.md

 ![Banner Photo](./HeaderImage.png)

 <p align="center"> Hello there!
 My name is Matthew Keys.
-I am a new full stack developer, recently graduated from the University of Utah coding bootcamp.
-As reflected in the widget below, I am proficient in javascript based development, though I am familiar with some other languages!
+I am a full-stack developer residing in upstate New York.
+As reflected in the widget below, I am proficient in javascript/typescript based development, though I am familiar with other languages! </p>
-I currently live in Utah, though relocation may be right around the corner as I'm actively seeking employment! </p>

 <div align="center">